innate-creative/droitwich-chiro-2023/_conditions/neck-pain.md

 - Sporting injuries and trauma
 - Overuse and repetitive strain injuries

-(Insert Pratice Name) can help you heal!
+Droitwich Back and Neck Clinic can help you heal!

 ### Treating neck pain:
-Here at (Insert Pratice Name) we take a holistic approach to treating neck pain.
+Here at Droitwich Back and Neck Clinic we take a holistic approach to treating neck pain.
 We focus on the entire neuromusculoskeletal system, rather than simply the injury site.
 This includes the spine as a whole, extremity joints (shoulder, elbow etc), muscles, ligaments, tendons, as well as the nervous system.

 >The first step in helping you manage and prevent your problem is to ensure we have an accurate diagnosis.
 We achieve this through a comprehensive clinical history, thorough physical examination including; neurological, orthopaedic, and musculoskeletal tests, and possibly further diagnostic investigations such as X-Rays (if required).